Well there's a mouthful of a title! As part of the Nappy bag sew along I'm going to show you today how to use a decorative zip for your zipped pocket.

 For more detailed explanations, please refer to my zipped pocket tutorial.

-You can buy lacy zips from many places, in the UK, Bobbin Girl (my favourite shop) stocks them.
+You can buy lacy zips from many places, in the UK, such as Bobbin Girl.

 First thing you need to do is measure the zip from the metal stopper to the top of the teeth.
 Mine measured 7 3/4".
 You'll need to make the zipped pocket box this length x 3/8".